yoasif/yoasif.github.io/_posts/2021-07-26-firefox-privacy-stop-hardening-love-strict-etp.markdown

 3. The page will reload and it should work without issues.

 If disabling tracking protection worked to fix the site, you can [report an issue](https://bugzilla.mozilla.org/enter_bug.cgi?product=Core&component=Privacy%3A%20Anti-Tracking) to help others who may also be experiencing an issue.

+---

+{% include donate.html %}